ray-x/go.nvim/README.md

 | GoRmTag    |             |
 | GoClearTag |             |

+Options:
+-transform/-t: transform the tag
+-add-options/-a: add options to the tag

 ## GoFmt

 nvim-lsp support goimport by default.
 The plugin provided a new formatter, goline + gofumpt (stricter version of